pauloscustodio/Forth/README.md

 -----

 This is a C++ implementation of a ANS 2012 Forth interpreter.
-It implements all the CORE, CORE-EXT, BLOCK and BLOCK-EXT words.
+It implements all the CORE, CORE-EXT, BLOCK, BLOCK-EXT, DOUBLE, DOUBLE-EXT, EXCEPTION and EXCEPTION-EXT words.

 It is intended to be be used as a script interpreter, i.e. calling ABORT exits the interpreter instead of restarting the QUIT loop.